 - (a) A forty-five (45) kilometer radius free zone from the center of the cities of Edmonton or Calgary (Geodetic Monument) or around any place in which employees are temporarily domiciled by the Employer shall be established.
 The location of the Geodetic Monument of Edmonton is 101st Street and Jasper Avenue and for Calgary, the Calgary Tower.
-No transportation or travel allowance shall be applicable within the free zone. - (b) Notwithstanding clause 24.01(a), on major construction projects located within the free zone, around the cities of Edmonton and Calgary but beyond the city bus transportation system of those cities, where it is projected that the total construction workforce will exceed 750 multi-trade construction employees, the affected Parties shall meet to discuss the viability of implementing a system of providing transportation to the site. - (c) For projects beyond the forty-five kilometer (45 km) free zone for which daily travel is required, the Employer will have the following options; - provide transportation and pay travel allowance, or - reimburse the employees, as a vehicle allowance, at the rate of sixty five cents (\$0.65) per kilometer traveled, each way between the edge of the free zone and the project job site daily and pay travel allowance.
+No transportation or travel allowance shall be applicable within the free zone. - (b) Notwithstanding Article 23.01(a), on major construction projects located within the free zone, around the cities of Edmonton and Calgary but beyond the city bus transportation system of those cities, where it is projected that the total construction workforce will exceed 750 multi-trade construction employees, the affected Parties shall meet to discuss the viability of implementing a system of providing transportation to the site. - (c) For projects beyond the forty-five kilometer (45 km) free zone for which daily travel is required, the Employer will have the following options: - to provide transportation and pay travel allowance, or - reimburse the employees, as a vehicle allowance, at the rate of (See Travel Allowance Memo at www.clra.org) per kilometer traveled, each way between the edge of the free zone and the project job site daily and pay travel allowance.

-The travel allowance shall be calculated based on traveling at 100 km per hour, at the employee's applicable base rate, from the point where the edge of the 45 km radius free zone intersects the road which takes the shortest, most appropriate route, to the project and return to the intersecting point.
+The travel allowance shall be calculated based on traveling at 80 km per hour, at the employee's applicable base rate, from the point where the edge of the 45 km radius free zone intersects the road which takes the shortest, most appropriate route, to the project and return to the intersecting point.

-The Coordinating Committee and the Alberta Building Trades Council shall examine, during January of each year of the Collective Agreement, the information published by the Department of Finance, Canada on the Automobile Deduction Limits and Expense Benefit Rates for Businesses respecting the vehicle allowance amounts that will not be treated as taxable income, and that will be permitted as business expenses for employers.
+The Coordinating Committee and the Alberta Building Trades Council shall examine, during January of each year of the Collective Agreement, the information published by Canada Revenue Agency respecting the vehicle allowance amounts that will not be treated as taxable income, and that will be permitted as business expenses for employers.
 Such information normally establishes a maximum rate for the first 5,000 km, and a lower rate for additional kilometres.
 The Coordinating Committee and the Council shall determine a rate that is midway between those two rates.
 The above vehicle allowance rate shall be adjusted, effective on the first pay period following May 1 of each year, to the rate so determined by the Coordinating Committee and the Council.

-E.G: A Journeyperson member traveling to an Industrial Project located 50 road kilometers from the edge of the free zone at 100 km per hour, each way, would receive the following allowances for each day worked:
+E.G --A Journeyperson member traveling to a project located 40 road kilometers from the edge of the free zone at 80km per hour each way would receive the following for each day worked: